 What to Serve with Grilled Chicken Thighs

 - Salad.
+Perfect for Grilled Chicken Salad.
 Swap the chicken in this Chicken Caesar Pasta Salad for diced grilled chicken thighs.
 For a delicious grilled combo, pair these thighs with Grilled Corn Salad.

 - Potatoes.
 Keep it classic cookout with Potato Salad or use the grill to make Grilled Potatoes.

 - Rice.
-Serve your chicken with a side of Lemon Rice for a tasty meal.
+Serve this chicken thighs recipe with a side of Lemon Rice or brown rice for a tasty meal.

 - Pasta.
 Pasta Primavera or Sun Dried Tomato Pasta would be delicious with grilled chicken thighs.